C7CodingDev/Html-coders-class/README.md

 # Html-coders-class
+Hello and welcome!
-In this class you will learn html
+In this class you will learn html!

-And if you find a error in the request please comment
+Thank you for joining!

-This is a remix of my # Cooldudesseven7 coding guide
+# This is a remix of my # Cooldudesseven7 coding guide